stacks-network/docs/guides-and-tutorials/running-a-signer/signer-quickstart.md

 ### Create the configuration file

-Create the configuration file required to start the node:
+Create the configuration file required to start the node (be sure to replace `<your_token>` with your auth token value):

 {% tabs %}